G7 ministers meet against backdrop of Russia stand-off

 After their lunch, the ministers will also hold a meeting on North Korea and nuclear non-proliferation.

-Last month, in one of the most surprising twists in world affair for decades, Trump accepted an invitation from Pyongyang's eccentric autocrat Kim to a summit to discuss his nuclear disarmament.
+Last month, in one of the most surprising twists in world affairs for decades, Trump accepted an invitation from Pyongyang's eccentric autocrat Kim to a summit to discuss his nuclear disarmament.

 - Tougher nuclear controls -